Strong Field of Binary Systems And Its Effects On Pulsar Arrival Times: Curzon Solution

 where $m_{1}~\textmd{and}~m_{2}$ are constants of the integration.
-One may realize how the contribution of the classical theory of gravity is represented by this linear equation.
-To obtain the relativistic effects of the curved space-time, let us introduce a new function $\bar{\lambda}$, such that
+One may realize how the contribution of the classical theory of gravity is represented by this linear equation (\ref{linfld}), while the general relativistic effects of the curved space-time is given by the quadratic terms in equation (\ref{quadfld}).\\ Now by defining two angles $\bar{\alpha}_{1}$ and $\bar{\alpha}_{2}$, as the angles between by $AP$, $BP$ and the axis $\bar{z}$, respectively, one can write the solution of (\ref{empty field eqn}), in the present case, as